Starfish-develop/Starfish/docs/api/transforms.rst

 ====================
 The following transformations are defined by their behavior with the fluxes.

-.. inheritance-diagram:: Transform FTransform InstrumentalBroaden RotationalBroaden CalibrationCorrect
+.. inheritance-diagram:: Transform FTransform InstrumentalBroaden RotationalBroaden CalibrationCorrect Extinct Scale
    :parts: 1

 .. autoclass:: InstrumentalBroaden